 Proper Disposal of Data

-- Data disposal procedures should be documented for wiping hard drives clean.
+- Document data disposal procedures for wiping hard drives clean.

 - When hardware is replaced, the old hard drive must be purged or wiped thoroughly before it is recycled, discarded, or transferred to a third party.